 To participate in this course, students will work with the instructor to design a frame to meet their individual needs.
 To make the project possible, students also recruit a group of assistants who journey to North House together to participate in the project.
 Interested students will consult with the instructor to determine scheduling and project timeline.

 Every project includes a complete set of timber frame plans.
-The plan set includes 3-D and 2-D views of the frame, timber list.
+The plan set includes 3-D and 2-D views of the frame and timber list.
 Tuition and course length varies depending on frame and group size (minimum four participants).

-Separate tuition payment & cancellation policies apply to this course.
+Separate tuition payment and cancellation policies apply to this course.
 North House uses only certified sustainably harvested timbers.

 Project costs will vary.
 One example: 14'x20': $7425 tuition and materials